-Avoid transferring solid material to the S-Block as this can reduce flow through the membrane (e.g., blood clots, solid tissue, swab fibers, etc.).
-When working with difficult samples, use a vacuum performance check to check if all liquid has passed the membrane.
-See "Troubleshooting Guide" on page 41 and the QIAcube HT User Manual for guidance.
+Avoid transferring solid material to the S-Block that could reduce flow through the membrane (e.g., blood clots, solid tissue, swab fibers, etc.).
+When working with difficult samples, use a user confirmation step to check if all liquid has passed the membrane.
+See "Troubleshooting guide" and the QIAcube HT manual for guidance.

-Highly viscous fluids may require a treatment to reduce their viscosity to allow for efficient extraction of viral nucleic acids.
+Highly viscous fluids may require a treatment to reduce their viscosity to allow for efficient extraction of pathogen nucleic acids.
+Please contact QIAGEN Technical Services for recommendations.